kanarinka/Breast-Pump-User-Data/README.md

 This repo has data for use at the [Make the Breast Pump Not Suck Hackathon](http://breastpump.media.mit.edu) at the MIT Media Lab on Sept 20-21, 2014.

 ##What we need
 It would be great to see some visualizations that help us make sense of a large number of user ideas and cluster them according to features or pain points.
 It would also be great to see visualizations that help us remember how there are individuals - moms, dads and babies - behind these stories.
-They aren't just users but they are trying to help sustain a human life in the best way they can and often facing numerous challenges.
+They are not just users - they are trying to help sustain a human life in the best way they can and often facing numerous challenges.

 The data is comprised of: